joethezombie/Amiga-1000-Rejuvenator/README.txt

 design errors on the original Rejuvenator which required bodge wires and trace cuts to rectify have been identified and eliminated in the new design.

-Again, thanks to the absolute determination of Eric over at amigalove.com, arrangements were made to send the board overseas to Matthias Heinrichs of A1K.org who successfully solved the last piece of the puzzle and has provided the PLD code.
+Again, thanks to the unrelenting determination of Eric over at amigalove.com, arrangements were made to send the board overseas to Matthias Heinrichs of A1K.org who successfully solved the last piece of the puzzle and has provided the PLD code.

  It has been an abosulute pleasure working with these Amiga community staples!